 Traveling with family doesn’t have to break the bank.
 In fact there are many things to do that are totally free.
-This list is a great start of things to do with your family in Kentucky without spending a dime!
+From idyllic state parks to Civil War sites to quirky roadside attractions, a Kentucky native shares some of her favorite free things to do in Kentucky with kids and without.

 1. Visit Abraham Lincoln’s birthplace.